cinghioGithub/petalinux-optee-zynq-zcu104/README.md

-# Build OP-TEE with fTPM and IMA support, with Petalinux on Xilinx zcu104
+# Build OP-TEE with fTPM support, with Petalinux on Xilinx zcu104

 This is currently a work in progress.

-Tested with Petalinux v2024.2, OP-TEE v4.5.0, and Linux v6.6.40.
+Testing with Petalinux v2024.2 and OP-TEE v4.5.0

 Download the BSP file for the zcu104 from [here](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-design-tools.html).